Dominic Chappell: Business career

 Chappell has been a director of various failed companies, and has been made bankrupt three times and entered into an individual voluntary arrangement once.

 He was a majority shareholder and hands on Director in the new housing at the Island Harbour Marina development on the Isle of Wight.
-His vision was for house that would sell for up to £1m in 2008 but none have ever sold for more than £600k as of 2022.
+His vision was for houses that would sell for up to £1m in 2008 but none have ever sold for more than £600k as of 2022.

 It was reported in 2015 that Chappell, with the backing of investors, became the 90% owner of Retail Acquisitions, the firm that acquired British Home Stores (BHS) from Sir Philip Green for £1.

 It subsequently transpired that instead of injecting new capital into the cash-strapped company as agreed with Arcadia, Chappell extracted £1,789,250 within three months of acquiring control of BHS.

 During the 13-month period he controlled BHS, Chappell by his own admission, extracted a total of £2,627,643 from BHS.

 On 26 April 2016, it was reported that when it became likely that BHS would be going into receivership, Chappell had moved £1.5 million from the firm to a company owned by a friend who was also a fellow board member of Retail Acquisitions.
 The sum had been later refunded at the request of BHS's chief executive Darren Topp (less £50,000 bank transaction fees).

 Just days after putting BHS into liquidation, and with its £571m pension deficit absorbed by the UK government's Pension Protection Fund, Chappell was said to be considering re-purchasing some parts of the firm.
 Reporting on this development, the BBC's Business editor Simon Jack noted: "Sources at BHS treated the announcement with bewilderment.
 Other very senior retail sources used more colourful language.
 His credibility has taken a very serious knock.
 The details that have emerged about Dominic Chappell and his fellow directors' extraction of millions in professional fees has attracted widespread criticism".

 On 2 September 2016, another Chappell-owned company, Swiss Rock plc, was put into liquidation.
 The Statement of Affairs included unpaid VAT debts of £365,000 and outstanding Corporation Tax of £197,306.